 Start by gathering sweaters that you find particularly becoming and comfortable to wear, noting what appeals to you about the garment:

-- Are raglan sleeves flattering to your shoulder shape?
+~ Are raglan sleeves flattering to your shoulder shapes?

 Once you have identified types of garments you like, measure and jot down the key dimensions of bust/chest, waist, and hips as outlined on our ease worksheet.
 It can be informative to note where the waist falls in case you are short- or long-waisted.

 Then, ask a friend to measure and record these same points on your person.
 Be sure to take your measurements while wearing a garment of similar weight to that which you’ll wear under your knits.

 Ease is simply the difference between your body measurements and those of the finished garment.

 Positive ease allows extra room inside the garment for your body to move around — or, more plainly, the sweater circumference is larger than your body circumference.
 Negative ease results in a garment dimension smaller than that of the wearer, forcing the stretchy knitted fabric to expand slightly when worn.
 Curve-hugging sweaters and warm knit caps illustrate negative ease.
 When the measurements of the garment and your body are exactly the same, you have no ease in the garment.

 Pattern designers provide recommendations for ease, but they are just that.
 Ease is as much about comfort as it is about styling, and everyone has slightly different preferences for how much or how little they like.
 Don’t be afraid to choose a different size than a pattern suggests, if the resulting garment will be more in line with the style and ease amount that you prefer in your favorite sweaters.